Lynnesbian/OldFediBooks/MANUAL.md

 # Using FediBooks

 ## Caveats
  - The bots can only post if the computer FediBooks is running on is online.
 If you put the computer FediBooks is running on into sleep mode, it will stop posting until the computer is woken up.
-FediBooks will not reply when mentioned while the computer is asleep, and it will not reply to those mentions after the computer wakes up.
+FediBooks will not reply when mentioned while the computer is asleep, and it will not reply to the mentions it missed after the computer wakes up.

 ## The User Interface (UI)
 FediBooks provides a robust, intuitive graphical user interface (GUI) to aid the user in creating and maintaining their bot(s).
 No knowledge of the command line is required to use FediBooks, although there are some optional features that make use of it.
 This section of the manual will explain the UI in greater detail.